cptdanko/react_typescript_todo_list/README.md

 I had never used the yarn package manager before so thought I would give it a try and see what it is like.
 This is a simple react app built with typescript using the yarn package manager.

-I will be writing a [blogpost] (https://mydaytodo.com/blog/) about my thoughts on building a react app with yarn soon.
+I aim to make this a living repository, in the sense that things can be added to this repo to demostrate certain react concepts.
+You can read my original post on this [repo over here].

-## This repository has ...
+## This repository ...
-- a todo list app built with react
+- shows a todo list app built with react and Typescript
-- built using Typescript
+- uses MUI to style components
-- has all the CRUD operations
+- performs all CRUD operations
 - uses localStorage to save data
 - uses yarn as a package manager

+This app has also been deployed and served via AWS S3 and CloudFront.
+[Click the CloudFront link] to check it in your browser.

 # More great tutorials and code samples
 Checkout [this blog] for more "how-to" code samples, tutorials and just info on how to solve problems.